 Gourmet-related businesses are one of the most popular categories of home-based business ideas and a large number of people are turning to cookie making, cooking classes, and online cooking recipes as an opportunity to make money.

 If you are interested in starting, chances are that you already enjoy baking and your cookies win the approval of friends and relatives.
 However, if you’d like a little more training, check out the culinary schools in your area.
 Baking classes can be a good way to learn more.
-Also, consider apprenticing with an established baker in your area.

 Plan to spend about an hour to make cookie dough, another hour to bake batches and package, and additional time if you are delivering still-hot cookies to a location.
 After hours include bookkeeping, checking email and voicemail, and preparations for the next day.

 - Cooling racks

 - Great recipes – Grandma’s secret recipe is good!

 - Vehicle to deliver cookies to stores or customers

 - Separate warming portable carriers or units

 - Postal scale and packing materials to ship cookies